Banjarese

 - Future Visions

-- The future vision for the Banjarese includes sustainable development, cultural preservation, and increased global engagement.
+- The future vision includes sustainable development, cultural preservation, and increased global engagement.

 - Youth Leadership Roles

-- Youth are taking on leadership roles in cultural preservation and community development, driving innovation and change.
+- Youth are taking on leadership roles in community and cultural organizations, advocating for positive change.

 - Innovation And Startups

-- There is a growing interest in startups, particularly in technology and tourism, reflecting a dynamic entrepreneurial spirit.
+- There is a growing interest in startups, particularly in tech and creative industries, led by the younger generation.

 - Festivals And Celebrations